joeforyou/jmail/README.md

 # jmail

 This is a simple Python email program that sends an email with a random Jeopardy question using [jService](http://jservice.io/).
-Users are meant to open the email and record their win or loss in Google Sheets.
+Users are meant to open the email and record their win or loss via Google Forms.